Szymonexis/Python-A-star-pathfinding/README.md

 # Python-A-star-pathfinding

-Created with educational informations from Tech With Tim channel on YouTube and Wikipedia page on A* pathfinding algorithm
+Created with educational information from Tech With Tim channel on YouTube and Wikipedia page on A* pathfinding algorithm